Lucho González: Marseille

 In June 2009, González was sold to Marseille in France for a fee of €18 million, with the possibility of an increase to €24 million depending on the player's performance; the four-year transfer was the most expensive in the club's history.
-He scored his first official goal for his new side on 19 September, opening a 4–2 home victory over Montpellier, and also found the net on 26 November in the 1–1 draw with A.C.
-Milan in the group stage of the UEFA Champions League, at the San Siro.
+He scored his first official goal for his new side on 19 September, opening a 4–2 home victory over Montpellier, and also found the net on 26 November in the 1–1 draw with AC Milan in the group stage of the UEFA Champions League, at the San Siro.
 He scored against Real Madrid in an ensuing fixture on 8 December, but later missed a penalty kick in the 1–3 home loss, with the subsequent relegation to the UEFA Europa League.

-After the winter break, González also helped Marseille to reach the Coupe de la Ligue final, scoring against Lille in the quarter-finals (2–1) in late January.
+After the winter break, González also helped Marseille to reach the final of the Coupe de la Ligue, scoring against Lille in the quarter-finals (2–1) in late January.
 On 28 February, he scored in a 3–0 away defeat of Paris Saint-Germain which left L'OM in fourth place.
 He finished his first season with 32 matches and five goals, winning a league/league cup double.

 González scored his first goal of the 2010–11 campaign on 29 August 2010, in a 1–1 draw at Bordeaux.
 On 3 November, he grabbed a brace in the 7–0 away rout of Žilina in the Champions League group phase.

-González started in the 2011 Coupe de la Ligue Final, won 1–0 against Montpellier.
+González started in the 2011 Coupe de la Ligue final, won 1–0 against Montpellier.
 He was linked with a transfer to England's Arsenal in early May 2011 because of his solid performances, to which he responded that "I don't know why there are so many things said about this at the moment.
 It annoys me a bit.
 At no time has it left my mouth that I wanted to leave or that I didn't feel good here.
 I have a contract with OM until 2013 and the people at the club seem happy with me."
 On 8 May, Marseille faced title challengers Lyon at the Stade de Gerland, and he scored in an eventual 3–2 defeat, with his team eventually finishing second to Lille.
 After the season ended, chairman Jean-Claude Dassier confirmed that he was seeking an exit from the club.

 Despite the constant speculation, González remained at the Stade Vélodrome for 2011–12.
 On the first fixture, he opened the score in the 38th minute of a 2–2 home draw against Sochaux.
 On 13 September, he netted the game's only goal at Olympiacos in the Champions League group stage, where he also earned Player of the match accolades.